3 Sunni Muslims imprisoned for firebombing Australian mosque

-MELBOURNE, Australia (AP) - Three Sunni Muslim men have been sentenced to prison terms of 16 and 22 years on convictions including engaging in a terror act by burning down a Shiite mosque in the Australian city of Melbourne three years ago.
+MELBOURNE, Australia (AP) - Three Sunni Muslim men were sentenced on Wednesday to prison terms of 16 and 22 years on convictions including engaging in a terror act by burning down a Shiite mosque in the Australian city of Melbourne three years ago.

-A Victoria state Supreme Court jury convicted Abdullah Chaarani, Ahmed Mohamed, and Hatim Moukhaiber in May over the firebombing of the Imam Ali Islamic Center in December 2016.
+A Victoria state Supreme Court jury convicted Abdullah Chaarani, 28, Ahmed Mohamed, 26, and Hatim Moukhaiber, 31, in May over the firebombing of the Imam Ali Islamic Center in December 2016.
 No one was injured.

-Justice Andrew Tinney said on Wednesday their goal had been to “strike a blow against, and terrorize, Shiite Muslims.”
+Mohamed and Moukhaiber had both denied any involvement.
+Chaarani admitted his role, but argued he had been part of an act of protest, advocacy or dissent, but not terrorism.
+They each faced a potential sentence of life in prison.

 Chaarani and Mohamed were also found guilty of attempting to commit a terror act over a failed attempt to burn the mosque down two weeks earlier.

-They were each sentenced to 22 years and Moukhaiber to 16 years.
+The words “Islamic State” were also spray painted on the exterior of the building.

+Mohamed and Chaarani had previously been convicted of planning a terrorist attack on central Melbourne locations including the Federation Square restaurant and nightclub precinct, St. Paul’s Anglican Cathedral and Flinders Street train station on Christmas Day in 2016.

 Sign up for Daily Newsletters